xraypy/feff85exafs/wrappers/C/README_phases.md

 The full flowchart for an interaction with feff starts with gathering data about the cluster and the details of the calculation.
 Historically, this was done by reading a file called `feff.inp` using the RDINP part of feff.
-Amed with this information, the phases would be calculated then the pathfinder would be  used to enumerate the full list of paths represented in the input cluster.
-Finally, `feffNNNN.dat` would be generated.
+Armed with this information, the phases would be calculated then the pathfinder would be used to enumerate the full list of paths represented in the input cluster.
+Finally, `feffNNNN.dat` files would be generated.

 The stand-alone libraries for phases and path are part of a plan to disrupt this work flow.
 Rather than relying on the quirky `feff.inp`